Ruby points

 - change in shape or color,

-- bleeding, either spontaneously or after irritation,
+- bleeding, either spontaneous or after irritation,

 - itching,